emlynsg/emlynsg/README.md

 <img src="https://github.com/emlynsg/emlynsg/blob/master/hoodie_running.png" align="right" alt="Illustration of Emlyn walking" width="308" height="500" />
 </p>

 I'm Emlyn, a public servant and on-hiatus physicist, interested in too many things for one life!
 I like playing with data, and simulating physics and mathematics problems (particularly quantum) with code.
-I enjoy working in Python and R, and begrudgingly use C++, Matlab and Mathematica.
+I enjoy working in Python, R and Julia, and begrudgingly use C++, Matlab and Mathematica.

 - 🔭 I’m working on my personal website, which has been very fun and quite confusing at the same time!
 - 🌱 I’m currently learning more R, and dipping my toes into Julia.